MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 Hopefully one of these options will align with the goals of your networking team.

 My personal recommendation is: Go with TGW.
-Once you are ready to implement Egress Filtering, have assets use PrivateLink + Egress Filtering.
+Once you are ready to implement Egress Filtering, use PrivateLink + Egress Filtering.

 ### Option 1: Centralized Egress via Transit Gateway (TGW)

 This is the most common implementation, and probably the best.
 If money is no issue for you: go this route.

 It looks like this:
 ![alt text](https://i.imgur.com/alRH2hN.png)

 AWS first wrote about this [in 2019](https://aws.amazon.com/blogs/networking-and-content-delivery/creating-a-single-internet-exit-point-from-multiple-vpcs-using-aws-transit-gateway/) and lists it under their prescriptive guidance as [Centralized Egress](https://docs.aws.amazon.com/prescriptive-guidance/latest/transitioning-to-multiple-aws-accounts/centralized-egress.html).

-As you can see, each VPC in a subaccount has a route table that has 0.0.0.0/0 destined traffic sent to a TGW in another account, where an IGW does live.
+As you can see, each VPC in a subaccount has a route table with 0.0.0.0/0 destined traffic sent to a TGW in another account, where an IGW does live.

 #### A Note On Cost